 Program areas at Dexter Community Regional Healthcare Foundation

 The Foundation served as the stoddard county hub for the bootheel babies and families ten-year infant mortality reduction initiative funded by the Missouri Foundation for health.
-As the hub, the Foundation facilitated the creation of a county task force that met monthly to determine focus areas, discuss data and health equity, and review mini-grant and aligned partner grant applications for submittal to Missouri Foundation for health.
-Through this process, seven aligned partner grants and ten mini-grants totaling 356,449 were awarded to entities in stoddard county.
-The task force members included Community members and staff members from county school districts, the county health department, bootheel counseling services, building blocks, parentlink, and delta area economic opportunity corporation (daeoc).
+The Foundation's hub administrator worked with the stoddard county task force to discuss data and health equity and review the outcomes of the aligned partner grants and mini grants awarded to various entities by the Missouri Foundation for health.
+Task force members included Community members and staff members from county school districts, the county health department, bootheel behavorial health, building blocks, parentlink, and delta area economic opportunity corporation (daeoc).

 Prescription drug assistance program - this program helps the uninsured and low-income to secure prescription medications available through various pharmaceutical company indigent programs.
-During 2022 the volunteers and staff assisted 197 individuals in securing 1,317 prescription medications, at a wholesale value of 2,533,331.
+During 2023 the volunteers and staff assisted 102 individuals in securing 972 prescriptions for free medications at a wholesale value of 2,122,517.

 Scholarships - the Foundation provides scholarships to encourage residents to pursue Healthcare related careers.
-Scholarships totaling 5,892 were funded in 2022 to graduating seniors and to current college students who met the 3.25 gpa requirement for scholarship renewal.
+Scholarships totaling 4,299 were funded in 2023 to graduating seniors and to current college students who met the 3.25 gpa requirement for scholarship renewal.
 High school seniors who are residents of stoddard county may apply for this 4,000 scholarship if they have minimum act test scores of 25 or a gpa of 3.25 or higher, are attending a stoddard county high school, or are home schooled in stoddard county, and plan to pursue health care related careers.
 Other scholarships are available for individuals working in the health care field in stodddard county who want to pursue additional training.
-Stoddard county health coalition - the coalition was founded to address health concerns established by a county needs assessment prepared by sehealth and st. francis hospitals.
-Members of this coalition include Dexter chamber of commerce, southeast health of stoddard county, stoddard county health center, parents as teachers, southeast Missouri behavioral health, cypress point nursing center, stoddard county ems, Dexter public schools, and bloomfield public schools.
-Community efforts to educate the public regarding the dangers of smoking in public places were the primary activities.
-The stoddard county health coalition promoted smoke free issues at various events.
 Healthcare related grants - to further its Healthcare mission, the Foundation provides grant funding to other Healthcare related exempt organizations.
-During 2022 grants were provided to local schools for the backpacks for friday program which provides food to school children each friday before they leave school to help alleviate hunger over the weekend.
-Funds were also given to exempt organizations to assist in fire safety education and to meet other health related needs.
-Children's trust fund - the Foundation partnered with the children's trust fund in promoting child abuse prevention.
-The organization had been awarded four southeast Missouri counties from which they received 100% of the 25 donated to the ctf license plate program.
-The organization used this money for child abuse prevention services.
+Funds were provided to exempt organizations to assist in fire safety education, infant loss resources, and to meet other health related needs.
 Generic medications - the Foundation assists some members of the Community who meet 150% of the federal poverty guidelines with generic medications and special medical supplies such as incontinence supplies and nutritional supplements.